DJJ05/Overwatch_Memes-Flair-Mod-Bot/SECURITY.md

 ## Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+All versions of this repo are currently supported, but this may change in the future.
+If so, I will make sure to update the table below.
+It will probably be around 5 new versions before support for the oldest supported edition is removed.

 | Version | Supported          |
 | ------- | ------------------ |